govuk-one-login/ipv-core-front/browser-tests/readme.md

 ### Running Playwright tests in IntelliJ
 - Install the IntelliJ Test Automation plugin
 - Build the docker containers `docker compose build`
-- Run the imposter and core-front containers `docker compose up browser-tests-core-front`
+- Run the imposter and core-front containers `docker compose up browser-tests-core-back-imposter browser-tests-core-front`
 - Optionally disable headless mode in `playwright.config.js` so you can see what happening
 - Set up environment variables as in the `browser-tests-tests` container setup
 - Click on the arrow next to the test in IntelliJ

 ### Debugging core front during tests
 - Build the docker containers `docker compose build`
-- Run the imposter and core-front containers in one terminal `docker compose up browser-tests-core-front`
+- Run the imposter and core-front containers in one terminal `docker compose up browser-tests-core-back-imposter browser-tests-core-front`
 - Set up environment variables as in the `browser-tests-tests` container setup
 - Attach IntelliJ to core front on localhost port 5101
-- Run the tests in another terminal `docker compose up browser-tests-tests`
+- Run the tests in Playwright's UI from another terminal `WEBSITE_HOST="http://localhost:4601" npx playwright test --ui`

 ## Snapshot tests
 These tests just call the dev template display URL with different languages and contexts and compare screenshots of the